-We are a diverse group of therapists, including Psychologists, APRNs, Marriage and Family Therapists and Social Workers.
+We are a diverse group of therapists, including Psychologists, APRNs, Marriage and Family Therapists, and Social Workers.
 We use our professional skills, and our clinical and life experience to help our clients identify and reach their life goals.
 We are passionate about our work and committed to state of the art treatment for our clients!

 Anthony F. Campagna, Ph.D.

 Anthony is a graduate of Dartmouth College and Yale University, which awarded him a doctorate in clinical psychology in 1975.
 He has had a varied career in both inpatient and outpatient mental health treatment.
-His therapy embodies the values of personal development and freedom for his clients to live a good life, and he has learned from his work with adults and adolescents of diverse walks of life and racial/ethnic backgrounds and sexual orientation, mentally ill criminals, substance abusers, arsonist and fire setters, and individuals with inappropriate sexual behaviors.
-He has learned that we are all more alike than we are different and that more fulfillment and greater happiness is always possible even if it seems too far too reach when we’re alone.
+His therapy embodies the values of personal development and freedom for his clients to live a good life, and he has learned from his work with adults and adolescents of diverse walks of life and racial/ethnic backgrounds and sexual orientation, mentally ill criminals, substance abusers, arsonist and firesetters, and individuals with inappropriate sexual behaviors.
+He has learned that we are all more alike than we are different and that more fulfillment and greater happiness is always possible even if it seems too far to reach when we’re alone.

 Sandra Biller, MS, LMFT

 Sandra helps her clients connect the dots and see the patterns in their behavior and life, to understand better who they are, where they come from and where they hope to be.
-She does this with no judgment, confidentiality, compassion and hope.
+She does this with no judgment, confidentiality, compassion, and hope.
 She has special interest and experience in helping couples communicate better, rebuild trust and maximize love.
 Sandra received her BA from Barnard College of Columbia University.
 She has traveled extensively and is bilingual, having lived in Argentina where she studied psychodynamic therapy and psychoanalysis.
 She graduated from Southern Connecticut State University where she was trained in evidence-based, systemic therapies including CBT, Positive Psychology and Solution Focused.